-Costa Rica is a popular destination for surf trips, and for good reason.
-There’s consistent surf year-round, it’s relatively inexpensive, and the water temperature averages in the low 80s.
-If you’re thinking about any surf trip, there’s a lot to consider – your level of surfing, the time of year you’re most likely to score waves, and of course, your budget.
+When you’re planning any surf trip there’s a lot to consider – your level of surfing, travel logistics, the time of year you’re most likely to score waves, and of course, your budget.

-The cost of your surf trip will vary depending on the time of year, how you travel, and where you stay.
-In our guide to surfing Costa Rica we’ll breakdown surf trip costs, when and where to go, transportation, and everything else you need to know to make your trip a raging success!
+In this Guide to Surfing Costa Rica, we’ll break down when and where to go, transportation, where to stay, surf trip costs, and everything else you need to know to make your trip a raging success!
+Vamos!

 Costa Rica is home to some really incredible breaks.
 Witch’s Rock and Ollie’s Point in the northern region are two of the most famous because of Endless Summer II.
 They’re also the kind of waves that surfers spend a lifetime daydreaming about.

-Pavones in the far south region is another world class wave that rivals Chicama in Peru as one of the world’s longest lefts.
-It can take you about 8-10 hours to drive from the Tamarindo area to Pavones so if you’re only staying for several days, you probably won’t want to spend half a day on the road.
+Pavones in the far south region is another world-class wave that rivals Chicama in Peru as one of the world’s longest lefts.
+It can take you about 10 hours to drive from the Tamarindo area to Pavones so if you’re only staying for several days, you probably won’t want to spend an entire day on the road.

-You’ll find the most consistent year-round surf in the northern region – between Tamarindo and Malpais.
+You’ll find the most consistent year-round surf in the northern region – between Tamarindo and Santa Teresa.
 It’s also fairly easy to get around depending on the weather and road conditions so you can explore a lot of different breaks.
-This area loves a south swell so some of the best swells tend to fall in the April to October time frame.
+This area loves a south swell so some of the biggest swells tend to fall in the April to October time frame.

-The greater Tamarindo area is a good hub for arranging boat trips to places like Witch’s Rock and Ollie’s Point, which are farther north and best accessed by boat.
-From Tamarindo, Playa Langosta is only 10 minutes south, Playa Grande is 25 minutes north.
-Nosara is less than 2 hours south and Malpais/Playa Santa Teresa is about a 3 and a half hour drive south down the Nicoya Peninsula.
+The greater Tamarindo area is a good hub for arranging boat trips to places like Witch’s Rock, which is farther north and best accessed by boat.
+From Tamarindo, Playa Langosta is only 10 minutes south, Playa Grande is about 25 minutes north (or right across the estuary).
+Playa Avellanas is about 25 minutes south, and Playa Negra another 15 minutes past there.
+Nosara is around 2 hours south, and Mal País and Playa Santa Teresa are about a 3.5 hour drive south down the Nicoya Peninsula.

 The northern region is probably one of your best bets when visiting Costa Rica for the first time.
-There’s waves to excite and entertain any level of surfer.
-You’ll find multiple world class beach breaks offering rights and lefts, rocky reef point breaks, and plenty of random breaks that you’ll learn about once you’re there.
-For more detailed info, check out this regional overview on the surf in Costa Rica.
+There are waves to excite and entertain any level of surfer.
+You’ll find multiple world class beach breaks offering rights and lefts, rocky reef point breaks, and plenty of awesome lesser known breaks that you’ll learn about once you’re there.
+For more detailed info on the surf regions and seasons, check out this regional overview on the surf in Costa Rica.

-• LOW SEASON, AKA RAINY SEASON (MAY- NOV) •
+LOW SEASON, AKA RAINY SEASON (MAY – mid NOV)

 As the name suggests, the low season in Costa Rica (often called their “winter”) is the rainiest time of year.
-While rainfall is high, many surfers claim that the the storms and swells in the Pacific produce the best surfing conditions.
-The other upsides are that prices for accommodations are greatly reduced, there’s fewer travelers, and a lot of times it will just rain in the afternoon.
+While rainfall is more frequent, many surfers claim that the storms and swells in the Pacific produce the best surfing conditions.
+The other upsides are that prices for accommodations can be significantly reduced, there are fewer travelers, and a lot of times it will just rain in the afternoon.